-To this end, we have created this MHMSS Graduate Student handbook to complement the more general UCD Graduate Handbook available on the Graduate School website.
+To this end, we have created this MHMSS Graduate Student handbook to complement the more general UCD Graduate Handbook.
 We hope that our handbook will answer many of the questions students have about how our program works and what is expected of our students.
 Please consult it before coming in for advising appointments to help students formulate questions or concerns and keep it handy during their time in the program.